Man who vandalized Ohio Statehouse claimed he'd been shot at - WHIZ News

 A second video shows the man sitting at a security booth on the building’s south side a few minutes later making a call.
 He then puts the phone down, finds a sign and uses it to smash additional door windows.

 Columbus police responding to the 911 call found the man outside on the west lawn of the downtown building near the monument to former Ohio governor and president William McKinley.
-The man is being treated at a downtown hospital.
+The 36-year-old suspect has been charged with vandalism and trespassing and is being treated at a downtown hospital.

 In June, the exterior of the Statehouse was defaced with red hand prints and the phrase “hands up, don’t shoot” in protest of police brutality.